MihRazvan/MihRazvan/README.md

 ---

-*Cyfrin Updraft, Chainlink, and Encode certified — though at this point the GitHub history says more than any cert.*
+*Certified by HarvardX, Cyfrin Updraft, Chainlink, Encode, and others.*